Testicular cancer: Post-traumatic growth from testicular cancer

+These positive changes in lifestyle could contribute to better psychological well-being, which can offset any initial difficulties they face.

 Epidemiology

-Globally testicular cancer resulted in 8,300 deaths in 2013 up from 7,000 deaths in 1990.
+Globally, testicular cancer resulted in 8,300 deaths in 2013, up from 7,000 deaths in 1990.
 Testicular cancer has the highest prevalence in the U.S. and Europe, and is uncommon in Asia and Africa.
 Worldwide incidence has doubled since the 1960s, with the highest rates of prevalence in Scandinavia, Germany, and New Zealand.

 Although testicular cancer is most common among men aged 15–40 years, it has three peaks: infancy through the age of four as teratomas and yolk sac tumors, ages 25–40 years as post-pubertal seminomas and non-seminomas, and from age 60 as spermatocytic tumors.

 Germ cell tumors of the testis are the most common cancer in young men between the ages of 15 and 35 years.

 United States

-In the United States, about 8,900 cases are diagnosed a year.
-The risk of testicular cancer in white men is approximately 4-5 times the risk in black men, and more than three times that of Asian American men.
+In the United States, about 8,900 cases are diagnosed each year.
+The risk of testicular cancer in white men is approximately 4–5 times the risk in black men, and more than three times that of Asian American men.
 The risk of testicular cancer in Latinos and American Indians is between that of white and Asian men.
 The cause of these differences is unknown.

 United Kingdom

-In the UK, approximately 2,000 people are diagnosed a year.
+In the UK, approximately 2,000 people are diagnosed each year.
 Over a lifetime, the risk is roughly 1 in 200 (0.5%).
 It is the 16th most common cancer in men.
 It accounts for less than 1% of cancer deaths in men (around 60 men died in 2012).

 Other animals

-Testicular tumors occur also in other animals.
+Testicular tumors also occur in other animals.
 In horses, these include interstitial cell tumors and teratomas.
-Typically, the former are found in older stallions (affected stallions may become extremely vicious, suggesting excessive production of androgen), and the latter are found in young horses and are large.
+Typically, the former is found in older stallions (affected stallions may become extremely vicious, suggesting excessive production of androgen), and the latter is found in young horses and is large.